-- What are the common mistakes that people do when it comes to training to increase their metabolism?
+- What are the common mistakes that people make when it comes to training to increase their metabolism?

-- Shared some inspiring results that her clients have gotten using metabolic training program.
+- Shared some inspiring results that her clients have gotten using the metabolic training program.

 - Gave some points on how people can measure or track their intensity when it comes to their workout

-I am here with another video interview for you.
+I am here for another video interview for you.

 (Sorry that the sound on Kate’s end was not perfect.
 Below is a transcript of the first half of the interview.)

 Today we are going to talk about Metabolic Training.
-What metabolic training is?
-And how it can help you?
+What is metabolic training?
+And how can it help you?

-Kate Vidulich: Hey Rick, thank you so much for that new mood today.
-I really appreciate it.
+Kate Vidulich: Hey Rick, thank you so much for today’s new mood.
+I appreciate it.

 Rick Kaselj: Awesome.
-So Kate, give people a little bit of a background on who you are because I know you are a misplaced individual from a different country and a new country doing an odd thing.
-So maybe you can give people a little bit of a background on who you are.
+So Kate, give people a little background on who you are.
+Because I know you are a misplaced individual from a different country and a new country doing an odd thing.
+So maybe you can give people a little background on who you are.

-Kate Vidulich: I know that I don’t come across as someone in New York with this accent.
+Kate Vidulich: I don’t come across as someone in New York with this accent.
 I am originally from Australia.
-I grew up down under and I went to the University there.
-I majored in Sports Science.
-Back four and a half years ago I decided to cross to New York and that’s when my hybrid life started picking up.
+I grew up down under, and I went to the University there.
+And I majored in Sports Science.
+I decided to cross to New York four and a half years ago.
+And that’s when my hybrid life started picking up.